Mount Adams (Washington): General

 Mount Adams stands 37 mi east of Mount St. Helens and about 50 mi south of Mount Rainier.
 It is 30 mi north of the Columbia River and 55 mi north of Mount Hood in Oregon.
 The nearest major cities are Yakima, 50 mi to the northeast, and the Portland metropolitan area, 60 mi to the southwest.
 Between half and two thirds of Adams is within the Mount Adams Wilderness of the Gifford Pinchot National Forest.
 The remaining area is within the Mount Adams Recreation Area of the Yakama Indian Reservation.
 While many of the volcanic peaks in Oregon are located on the Cascade Crest, Adams is the only active volcano in Washington to be so.
 It is farther east than all the rest of Washington's volcanoes except Glacier Peak.

 Adams is one of the long-lived volcanoes in the Cascade Range, with minor activity beginning 900,000 years ago and major cone building activity beginning 520,000 years ago.
 The whole mountain has been completely eroded by glaciers to an elevation of 8200 ft twice during its lifetime.
 The current cone was built during the most recent major eruptive period 40,000–10,000 years ago.

 Standing at 12281 ft, Adams towers about 9800 ft over the surrounding countryside.
 It is the second-highest mountain in Washington and third-highest in the Cascade Range.
 Because of the way it developed, it is the largest stratovolcano in Washington and second-largest in the Cascades, behind only Mount Shasta.
 Its large size is reflected in its 18 mi-diameter base, which has a prominent north–south trending axis.

 Adams is the source of the headwaters for two major rivers, the Lewis River and White Salmon River.
-The many streams that emanate from the glaciers and from springs at its base flow into two more major river systems, the Cispus River and the Klickitat River.
-The streams on the north and west portions of Adams feed the Cispus River, which joins the Cowlitz River near Riffe Lake, and the Lewis River.
+The streams on the north and east side of Adams feed the Cispus and Klickitat Rivers, respectively.

-To the south, the White Salmon River has its source on the lower flanks of the west side of Adams and gains additional flows from streams along the southwest side of the mountain.
-Streams on the east side all flow to the Klickitat River.
-Streams on all sides, at some point in their courses, provide essential irrigation water for farming and ranching.
-The Klickitat and White Salmon rivers are nearly completely free flowing, with only small barriers to aid irrigation (White Salmon) and erosion control (Klickitat).
-The Cispus and Lewis rivers have been impounded with dams farther downstream for flood control and power generation purposes.